marco-spagnuolo/unisacompression/README.md

-# unisacompression
+# Unisacompression
-a golang library to compress and decompress file with bzip2 built for the data compression's exam of Salerno's University
+A Go library for compressing and decompressing files using Bzip2.
+This library was created for the Data Compression exam at the University of Salerno.